-The Carson Scholars Program is administered and sponsored by the UA Institute of the Environment with additional support from the Agnese Nelms Haury Program in Environment and Social Justice, Biosphere 2, and private donations.
+The Carson Scholars Program is administered and sponsored by the Arizona Institutes for Resilience (AIR) with additional support from the Agnese Nelms Haury Program in Environment and Social Justice, Biosphere 2, College of Science Galileo Circle, College of Engineering, the Graduate College and private donations.

-Fellowships within the Carson Scholars program are established to reflect and promote the research interests of program sponsors and Rachel Carson Leadership Circle members.
-Selection criteria for each fellowship includes the degree to which the scholar’s work addresses each fellowship’s objectives as well as the excellence of the student’s academic qualifications and person.
+Fellowships within the Carson Scholars program are established to reflect and promote the diverse research interests of faculty and graduate students across campus.
+Selection criteria for each fellowship includes the degree to which the scholar’s work addresses environmental topics; the pursuit of effective, broad scientific communication; and the excellence of the student’s academic qualifications and person.

 See the Carson Scholars in Action

 2020 WEBINAR SERIES